 Quick answer: Cholestyramine is a non-absorbed medication that has largely been used in the past to lower elevated levels of cholesterol.
-We are using it to lower mycotoxin levels.
-Myctoxins need to be altered, and removed from the body in one manner or another.
-Cholestyramine is both a sequester or bile acids and has been shown to bind directly to some mycotoxins to remove them from the body.
+It can also be used to lower mycotoxin levels.
+Mycotoxins need to be altered, and removed from the body in one manner or another.
+Cholestyramine binds to bile acids (which are attached to mycotoxins) as they move through the gut and has also been shown to bind directly to some mycotoxins and remove them from the body.

-Once you are removed from moldy environments you need to remove the mycotoxins from your body.
+Once a person has removed themself from moldy environments, they need to remove the mycotoxins from their body if the body has trouble removing them on it's own.
 This is best done with a mix of binders and support of the biotransformation/detox system.
 Cholestyramine is a prescription drug that is used as one type of a binder.
 There are other possible alternatives that I have collected data on and some of them I have used.
 Other lay people and practitioners are using them also.
-All of the binders have variable responses which makes sense as some of them are more or less hydrophillic/hydrophobic and the mycotoxns are more or less polar.
+All of the binders have variable responses which makes sense as some of them are more or less hydrophillic/hydrophobic and the mycotoxins are more or less polar.
 Please see data on binders to understand how most of them work.

 Additional details: Cholestyramine is a bile acid sequestrant, like colestipol and colesevelam.
 These molecules are positively charged non-digestible resins that bind to bile acids in the intestine to form an insoluble complex, which is excreted in the feces.
 They are used mainly for the treatment of high cholesterol levels, in patients not responding to dietary treatment as well as a second line-treatment for itching associated with cholestatic disease, in patients with incomplete biliary obstruction.
 Several data indicate that modulation of bile acid homeostasis has a good clinical effect in managing diabetes mellitus and the diarrhea from bile acid malabsorption.
 Cholestyramine is an anion binding resin that has a quaternary ammonium side chain that creates a localized, net positive charge.
 (Clay generally has a negative charge.)
 The functional group of the anion exchange resin is a quaternary ammonium group attached to an inert styrene-divinylbenzene copolymer.